Computer history - 2020

 Computer and technology-related events in 2020

-On January 1, U.S. retailers, including Walmart, added a "do not sell my info" option to online customers, complying with the CCPA, a new consumer protection law in California.
+On January 1, 2020, U.S. retailers, including Walmart, added a "do not sell my info" option to online customers, complying with the CCPA, a new consumer protection law in California.
 The law grants consumers the right to opt out of the sale of their private information by companies with whom they conduct online transactions.

-On January 14, Microsoft issued an urgent security update for Windows 8 and Windows 10 operating systems, patching a severe security vulnerability discovered by the NSA.
+On January 14, 2020, Microsoft issued an urgent security update for Windows 8 and Windows 10 operating systems, patching a severe security vulnerability discovered by the NSA.
 The vulnerability allowed third parties to forge digital certificates, and improperly validate malicious software on a Windows computer.

-On January 16, Alphabet, the parent company of Google, joined the "four-comma club," achieving a market valuation over $1 trillion.
+On January 16, 2020, Alphabet, the parent company of Google, joined the "four-comma club," achieving a market valuation over $1 trillion.
 The other two members of the club at the time were Apple ($1.3 trillion) and Microsoft ($1.2 trillion).
 The next closest company, Amazon ($930 billion), briefly joined the club in 2018.

-On February 3, an app commissioned by the U.S. Democratic party failed to properly report votes in the Iowa Democratic caucuses.
+On February 3, 2020, an app commissioned by the U.S. Democratic party failed to properly report votes in the Iowa Democratic caucuses.
 The backup system of two dozen telephone volunteers was massively overwhelmed, and the results of the voting were not made official for several days.
 The failure of the app drew widespread criticism, and renewed doubts about the reliability of digital voting machines in public elections.

-On March 3, UC Berkeley announced the indefinite hiatus of the [email protected] project, which used volunteer computing to search for extraterrestrial life.
+On March 3, 2020, UC Berkeley announced the indefinite hiatus of the [email protected] project, which used volunteer computing to search for extraterrestrial life.
 However, data continues to be processed on the university's computers.

 New computer products and services introduced in 2020

-On January 8, founders Meg Whitman and Jeffrey Katzenberg announced video streaming service Quibi (pronounced "KWIH-bee," short for "quick bites"), at CES.
+On January 8, 2020, founders Meg Whitman and Jeffrey Katzenberg announced video streaming service Quibi (pronounced "KWIH-bee," short for "quick bites"), at CES.
 Planned for launch on April 6, it offers short-form scripted content that "fits into any moment of your day," created specifically to be viewed on smartphones.
 The subscription service costs $4.99/month with advertisements, or $7.99/month without ads.

-On February 11, Samsung unveiled three new smartphones at the Unpacked keynote.
+On February 11, 2020, Samsung unveiled three new smartphones at the Unpacked keynote.
 The Galaxy S20 and S20 Ultra were entries in the Galaxy S series, following the release of the Galaxy S10 in 2019.
 Also, a foldable phone called the Samsung Galaxy Z Flip was introduced.
-The Z Flip features a horizontal hinge behind a folding glass screen, allowing the full-sized phone to fold to half its size.
-The design represents the next iteration of Samsung's foldable screen designs, following 2019's Galaxy Fold.
+The Galaxy Note 20 and Note 20 Ultra were also released in 2020.